A top drilled bead has been drilled vertically through the top of the bead, about a quarter of the way down.

 TIP: You may need to file down the peg a little so that it sits snug at the top of the bead.

-A peg is a component which is a small piece of wire with a loop at the top.
+A peg is a component that is a small piece of wire with a loop at the top.

 The peg is used to glue into half drilled or top drilled beads, you can then twist open the loop and attach to your jewellery designs.